School Of Classics

 Tel: +353 1 7168193

 I took Literae Humaniores at Wadham College, Oxford (1996).
 I then took an MPhil in Classical Literature at Trinity College, Cambridge (1997), where I won a scholarship to conduct my doctoral research on manuscripts and early printed books.
 My PhD dissertation was entitled 'Studies in the transmission of Tibullus' (2002).
 Whilst finishing my doctorate I was employed on the Bodleian Library Incunable Cataloguing Project (2000-2002).
 In 2002 I won a three-year British Academy Postdoctoral Fellowship, which I held at the Warburg Institute, London: here I began my research project on the Roman humanist scholar Pomponio Leto, the Roman Academy and the reception of the Classics.
 From 2005-2006 I was a Lector in Greek at Oxford, and lectured at various colleges.
-I came to UCD in 2006 am now a Lecturer in the School of Classics.
-In addition to my teaching and research, I also enjoy playing the violin (classical) and listening to music.
+In 2006 I came to UCD, where I am a Lecturer in the School of Classics.
+In addition to teaching and research, I also enjoy playing the violin (classical) and listening to music.

 Honours and Awards

 | Year: 2004.

 Title: British Academy Small Research Grant